LaurieLBaker/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Data Science Lecturer at the [Data Science Campus](http://datasciencecampus.ons.gov.uk/), Office for National Statistics and an Affiliate Researcher at the University of Glasgow.
 I am a disease ecologist and marine biologist by training with a keen interest in programming, data science, and the use of novel data sources in research.
+Keep up with my data science explorations and science communication in [posts](https://lauriebaker.rbind.io/#posts) and teaching in [courses](https://lauriebaker.rbind.io/courses).
+You can find out more about my work in [projects](https://lauriebaker.rbind.io/#projects).